FelicityBlue/blackJackGame_Python/README.md

 # blackJackGame_Python

 What I learned:
-       I learned how to use dict, reading from files and how to effectively
+       I learned how to use dict, reading from files and how to effectively to make functions for the code to be neater.

 BlackJack Rules :
   The goal of blackjack is to beat the dealer's hand without going over 21.